-To run the FME Server services, you can use the Apache Tomcat web application server that is automatically provided when you install the services.
+To run the FME Server Web Services, you can use the Apache Tomcat web application server that is automatically provided when you install the services.
 In this case, skip this step and proceed to the next step.

-Alternatively, you can install and use your own web application server for running the FME Server services.
+Alternatively, you can install and use your own web application server for running the FME Server Web Services.
 Supported web applications servers include Apache Tomcat and Oracle WebLogic.

 You must know the port number on which your web application server receives incoming requests and the path to the directory where your web application server stores web application .war files.
 (This directory is sometimes called webapps.)